wilsontelab/agFree-docs/docs/11_genome-resources/33_in-silico-digestion.md

-If you are analyzing tagFree libraries, you must further create a static index of each genome's _in silico_ sites obtained above for each relevant RE (as opposed to using the `locate` pipeline in ligFree, as described below).
+If you are analyzing tagFree libraries, you must further create a static index of each genome's _in silico_ sites obtained above for each relevant RE (as opposed to using the `af locate` pipeline in ligFree, as described below).

 Site indexing is performed automatically during genotype _in silico_ digestion, so this section only applies to haploid reference genomes.